-A blood test is the most precise way to diagnose Edwards syndrome after pregnancy.
-The Edwards syndrome karyotype can directly be determined and analyzed.
+A blood test is the most precise way to diagnose this condition after pregnancy.
+The karyotype can directly be determined and analyzed.

-There is no known, permanent cure for Edwards syndrome.
+Unfortunately, there is no known, permanent cure.
 Even managing the symptoms can be quite challenging for the parents.
 Several health specialists are needed to assist in such conditions.

 Q11.
 Can you have a healthy pregnancy after Edwards syndrome?

 The recurrence risk for Edwards’ syndrome is one per cent.
-So, yes, one can easily have a healthy pregnancy after having a baby with Edwards’ syndrome.
+So, yes, one can easily have a normal delivery after having a baby with Edwards’ syndrome.